lem0nez/homie-home/README.md

 server_port: 80
 # Log filtering.
 Can be: DEBUG, INFO, WARN, ERROR or another value
 log_filter: INFO
+# Directory where to store user preferences and database.
+data_dir: /var/lib/rpi-server
 # If string is specified, requests to the server will require
 # authentication with this Bearer Token
 access_token: null